-It’s high time to become full-time freelancer and live as digital nomad
+It’s high time to become a full-time freelancer and live as a digital nomad

-Even though I’d been doing freelancing for illustration and graphic design, Most of them are one-offs or short-term contract work.
-And living like a digital nomad had been just a dream life ever since I heard about them.
+Even though I’d been freelancing for illustration and graphic design, most of them are one-offs or short-term contract work.
+And living as a digital nomad had been sounds like a dream ever since I heard about them.

-But I thought that, ‘What If I can shift my freelance work to full-time and secure some regular source of income?
-Wouldn’t it be just a dream to live life which keep traveling while making a living on laptop, like other nomad workers do?
+But I thought that ‘What If I can shift my freelance work to full-time and secure some regular source of income?
+Wouldn’t it be just a dream to live a life which keeps travelling while making a living on the laptop, like other nomad workers do?

-‘Ok, I just gotta get started, move there to live and see what happens!’
+‘Ok, I just gotta get started, move there and see what happens!’

-And right after I thought that, I started for preparing to make it real.
-It was a great timing in my lifetime as I had to leave New Zealand due to visa expiring and already had nothing left behind.
-I wanted to be there as soon possible.
+Right after I thought that I started taking action to make it real.
+It was one of the best timing in my lifetime as I had to leave New Zealand due to visa expiring, and I had already nothing left behind.
+I wanted to be Chiang Mai as soon possible.

-After leaving New Zealand I was staying in Japan temporary, meeting family and friends, and aside of it I was focusing on setting up for the next life chapter: contacting existence clients, making regular freelance works, learning SEO and self-branding, launched new portfolio website and getting rid of stuff again… and now I’m here in Chiang Mai, making a living from only freelance works.
+After leaving New Zealand, I was staying in Japan for a while to catch up with family and friends.
+Aside from it, I focused on setting life infrastructure up online.
+I contacted with existing clients for upcoming work, made a regular source of income, learned SEO and self-branding, launched this blog and new portfolio website, got rid of stuff again… and now I’m finally here in Chiang Mai, successfully making a living from only freelance works(so far).

 And to sum up what I feel like is… My decision wasn’t wrong at all.
 Chiang Mai, you’re the best!!

-Here I introduce 5 major reasons why, Especially from the view of nomad worker!
+Here I state 5 major reasons why, especially from the point of the nomad worker.

 1. Awesome work environment

-Chiang Mai has such large number of cafes everywhere from big chain stores like Starbucks to small independent cafes.
-You have no issue finding a place to work on laptop.
+Chiang Mai has such a large number of cafes everywhere from big chain stores like Starbucks to small independent cafes.
+You have no issue to find a place to work online.

-Most of cafes provides WiFi and plugs for free.
-Cafe owners knows well the demands of keep increasing nomad workers.
+Most cafes provide WiFi and plugs for free.
+Cafe owners know well the demands of increasing nomad workers.

-If you wanna have an office-based environment to concentrate, Head to the-most-hipstar Nimman(Nimmanhaemin Road) area where many co-working spaces are available.
+If you want to have an office-based environment to concentrate, Head to the-most-hipster Nimman(Nimmanhaemin Road) area where many co-working spaces are available.

-Those prices are varies.
-However the most populer place, CAMP is located at 5th floor of MAYA shopping centre and opens 24/7, and It basically doesn’t cost anything if you don’t order drink/food!
+Those prices vary.
+However the most popular co-working place, CAMP is located at 5th floor of MAYA shopping centre and opens 24/7.
+And It basically doesn’t cost anything if you don’t order drink/food.

-※You can only get 2 hours WiFi ticket with over 50THB of purchase, but it has an another way of using WiFi.
-Detail explained in this article.
+※You can only get 2 hours WiFi ticket with over 50THB of purchase, but it has another way of using WiFi.
+The detail explained in this article.

-It jam packed with local students and nomad workers in the afternoon.
+It tends to get jam-packed with local students and nomad workers from the afternoon.

 — Akane (茜) @ Chiang Mai (@hive_aka_en) November 22, 2017